plegx/adm/README.md

 # adm - Acoustic Directivity Measurement
+Made for faster acoustic directivity measurements.

-This Graphical User Interface ensures acquiring audio signals from mutiple inputs, sending audio signals to multiple outputs while enslaving a turn table via an arduino for faster acoustic directivity measurements.
+This Graphical User Interface ensures the generation and the acquisition of mutiple I/O audio signals while enslaving a turn table via an arduino.

 <img src="pictures/ScreenCapture.png">